cirruslabs/cirrus-ci-docs/docs/guide/supported-computing-services.md

 #### Docker Containers on Dedicated VMs

 It is possible to run a container directly on a Compute Engine VM with pre-installed Docker.
-Simply use `gce_container` to specify a VM image and a Docker container to execute on the VM (`gce_container` simply extends `gce_instance` definition with a few additional fields):
+Use the `gce_container` field to specify a VM image and a Docker container to execute on the VM (`gce_container` extends `gce_instance` definition with a few additional fields):

 ```yaml